checkstyle/contribution/checkstyle-tester/README.md

 ## [launch.groovy] Checkstyle report generation

 **launch.groovy** is a script which allows you to generate Checkstyle report over target projects.
-It uses Maven Checkstyle plugin.
-In order to use the script you should run the following command in your comman line:
+It invokes Maven Checkstyle plugin.
+In order to use the script you should run the following command in your command line:

 ```
 groovy launch.groovy projects-to-test-on.properties my_check.xml